arti-karnik/MyPortfolioPage/README.md

 5. Contact : This page will allow users on the web to contact me for my services if desired.
 This is done through a simple form & all of it's fields are required.
 Currently validation will show one field at a time if left empty & if 'Submit' is clicked.
 I have used google api's to embed a small map of the location/address. <br>

-Other than above pages, I have incorporated a sticky footer that has basic copyright information with my name in it. <br>
+Other than above pages, I have incorporated a sticky footer that has basic copyright information. <br><br>
 <strong>Other Features: </strong> <br>
 1. Responsive:  <br>
 When the browser window size is reduced to a point where the page becomes responsive or this page were to be accessed on a mobile browser, the menu